rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 ## There is much more to it

 This post took a very narrow path through the very broad subject of cognitive aspects of programming.

+These were observations of a programmer, this post does not try to cover research on this topic or provide a good list of reading materials.
+I do not feel qualified to provide either.
+This topic is also related to code quality and this has been vastly discussed.

 My focus was coding rather than process.
 I did not discuss things like cognitive loads in pool requests, cognitive considerations during sprint planning, git hygiene, etc.